Premier Anomaly: A Framework for Beating SPY Year After Year

 Modular Script Architecture

-Example Allocation for the Q72 Stratum Index
+Example Allocation for the Modular ETF strategy

 Methodology